OctopusDeploy/helm-charts/charts/kubernetes-agent/README.md

 ## Sub-charts

-The Kubernetes agent is optionally installed alongside the Kubernetes agent, [read more here](./kubernetes-monitor.md).
+The Kubernetes monitor is optionally installed alongside the Kubernetes agent, [read more here](./kubernetes-monitor.md).

 ## Maintainers

 | Name | Email | Url |